Food and Drug Administration

 Organization

-The FDA regulates food, drugs, and medical devices, facing scrutiny over generic drug safety and vaccine approvals.
+The FDA regulates food, drugs, and medical devices; recent news involves drug safety, approvals, and personnel.

 Last 7 Days:0